dylan-james-smith/ImmediatePhotoRecorder/README.md

 - [x] User can sign up to create a new account using Parse authentication
 - [x] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [x] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [x] User can view the last 20 posts submitted to "Instagram"

 The following **optional** features are implemented:

 - [ ] Show the username and creation time for each post
-- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
+- [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [x] User Profiles:
 --- [x] Allow the logged in user to add a profile photo
---- [ ] Display the profile photo with each post
+--- [x] Display the profile photo with each post
---- [ ] Tapping on a post's username or profile photo goes to that user's profile page
+--- [x] Tapping on a post's username or profile photo goes to that user's profile page

 The following **additional** features are implemented:

 - [x] Alert message when: user or password empty, user exists, password wrong.
 Jumps to error textField.
 - [x] keybord return (next, send) advances field and signs in
-- [x] add font and title
+- [x] add fonts and use in title and username
 - [ ] login progress spinner
 - [ ] image loading progress spinner
 - [x] choose the photo from camera roll or taking a new picture
-- [ ] Pull to refresh
+- [x] Pull to refresh

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):